-If you have listened to our FiLiA podcast talking with the women of Block 13 at Kakuma Camp Kenya, you are probably wondering what you can do to help.
+If you have listened to our FiLiA podcasts and read our blogs with the women of Block 13 at Kakuma Camp Kenya, you are probably wondering what you can do to help.
 The good news is there is lots!
 We have to hold UNHCR to account for their negligent and frankly homophobic handling of the systemic abuse faced by LGB&T people in the camp.

-Most of those that we spoke to had fled Uganda after being subjected to abusive forced marriages following someone discovering their sexuality.
+Most of the women have fled Uganda after being subjected to abusive forced marriages following someone discovering their sexuality.
 They have sought humanitarian protection from UNHCR on account of being lesbians, among other reasons, which often include domestic and sexual violence, forced marriage and a lack of their home state protection.

-The LGB&T people at Kakuma refugee camp are being "accommodated" together in "Block 13", so they have the solidarity of other LGB&T people but they are also targeted and attacked as LGB&T people by other people at the camp.
+The LGB&T people at Kakuma refugee camp are being "accommodated" together in "Block 13", so they have the solidarity of other LGB&T people, but they are also targeted and attacked as LGB&T people by other people at the camp.
 These attacks include physical attacks, rape, threats, name-calling and a shelter was set on fire.
+One man has died as a result of an arson attack and a 5-month-old baby died after receiving injuries from a tear gas cannister during a peaceful demonstration.

 UNHCR provide shelter, however this is inadequate as there are not enough buildings, so people sleep outside.
-However, it has been raining so they are packed in the shelters which do not provide enough space for all of them to sleep at the same time.
 Homophobic attacks in the camp often take place at night.